port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/github/github.md

 - Global configuration: create a `.github-private` repository in your organization and add the `port-app-config.yml` file to the repository;
   - Using this method applies the configuration to all repositories that the GitHub app has permissions to (unless it is overridden by a granular `port-app-config.yml` in a repository);
-- Granular configuration: add the `port-app-config.yml` file to the `.github` directory in your desired repository;
+- Granular configuration: add the `port-app-config.yml` file to the root of your desired repository;
   - Using this method applies the configuration only to the repository where the `port-app-config.yml` file exists.

 :::info Important